Cross country skiing and snowshoeing trails can be found at three of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 Coon Rapids Dam Regional Park (Coon Rapids)

-The Park also keeps a small portion of their trails plowed for hiking and running during the snowy months.
-No hiking or snowshoeing is allowed on the groomed ski trails, so there’s not much for snowshoeing here.
-Here’s the Coon Rapids Dam winter map.
+The Park keeps a small portion of their trails plowed for hiking and running during the snowy months.
+Snowshoeing is allowed anywhere in the park, plus you can walk across the dam and head into (Hennepin County’s) Mississippi Gateway Regional Park for more.

 Rice Creek Chain of Lakes Park Reserve, Centerville